 - Define egress policies that only allow access to the essential and verified destinations.

 These policies should be at much granular levels.
 Since each workload have a relatively smaller scope of external connections, defining egress restrictions is much easier and sustainable.

 - Use automation to learn policies.

-Learn the application connections to generate a policy of valid ingress and egress connections for every Kubernetes service.
+Learn the application connections to generate a policy of valid ingress and egress connections for every service.

 - Learn policies as early as possible in the development cycle.

 The application policies should be learned during application testing in order to generate a policy definition that can be committed to your code repository.
 This code can be then deployed to production as part of the CI/CD pipeline.